Sun Country Airlines | New York City

 New York City, NY 10013

-[Mid-September] Begun in 1926, this is Little Italy’s 11-day celebration of the patron saint of Naples, St. Gennaro.
-More than one million will enjoy the parades, free concerts, tasty food and even a cannoli-eating contest.
-Mulberry Street and the Most Precious Blood Church are the heart of this family-friendly extravaganza.
+[September 2015] Little Italy hosts an 11-day celebration of the patron saint of Naples, St. Gennaro.
+More than one million visitors enjoy the parades, free concerts, tasty food and even a cannoli-eating contest.
+Mulberry Street and Most Precious Blood Church are the heart of this family-friendly extravaganza.

 Macy’s Thanksgiving Day Parade

-Central Park West at 77th St to 7th Ave and 34th St
+Central Park West at 77th Street to 7th Avenue and 34th Street

 Rockefeller Center Christmas Tree Lighting